KaiWalter/automate-posts/posts/private-link-port-forward.md

 Also pretty straight forward: I chose a zone `internal.net` which is unique in the environment and potentially not appearing somewhere else.

-`forwarder-private-nic-to-ip.bicep` : this allows to resolve the private endpoints's private address with an extra deployment step over the NIC:
+`forwarder-private-nic-to-ip.bicep` : Within the same Bicep file, after the deployment of the private endpoint, its private IP address is not available.
+This script allows to resolve the private endpoints's private address with an extra deployment step from the NIC:

 ```
 param pepNicId string